 These physical prescriptions are based on models which reproduce observed properties of young star clusters and direct N-body simulations of star cluster mass-loss.

-The E-MOSAICS suite of simulations currently includes zoom-in simulations of ten Milky Way-like galaxies.
+The E-MOSAICS suite of simulations currently includes zoom-in simulations of 25 Milky Way-like galaxies and periodic volumes of 12.5 and 34.4 cMpc on a side.
 The nature of the simulations is visualised in the figure below.
-The ten Milky Way-like galaxies were chosen from the full box of the high resolution (“Recal”) EAGLE box.
-The main panel shows the dark matter distribution in the box, with yellow circles highlighting the positions of the galaxies resolved in the zoom-in simulations.
+The Milky Way-like galaxies were chosen from the full box of the high resolution (“Recal”) EAGLE box.
+The main panel shows the dark matter distribution in the box, with yellow circles highlighting the positions of the (first ten) galaxies resolved in the zoom-in simulations.
 The panels towards the right show for a single zoom-in simulation the gas density (top) and simulated optical images of the face-on (middle) and edge-on (bottom) views of the final galaxy.
 The five panels in the bottom row show the evolution of the gas density in the galaxy and its star cluster population from high redshift (z=10) to today (z=0).
-For the first time, we can follow the formation and evolution of the entire star cluster population through full cosmic history in realistic galaxy formation simulations.
+For the first time, we can follow the formation and evolution of the entire star cluster population through full cosmic history in realistic galaxy formation simulations!